forgery810/fl-studio-alesis-vixx/README.md

  ## VI25 and VI49 Users

  - Extra layouts are included for these two formats.
 The second layout will allow control over the steps, channels and tracks 9-16.
 These two presets should be uploaded in slots right next to each other so they can be quickly rotated between.
 In the case of the VI25, the first layout will control steps/tracks 1-8 and the second will control 9-16.
 If    the range is increased, then the first layout will control 17-22 and the second 28-32, etc.

+## Troubleshooting

+- Update FL Studio before you do anything else.
+If you are on a cracked copy of FL Studio, please do not ask for help with any problems.

+- Most problems have arisen from the folder not being in the right location and the data.py not being present.

+- Make sure user data folder is set to the default location \Documents\Image Line.
+If you have it set elsewhere and want to keep it that way, clone the folder to the corresponding place ...\Settings\Hardware

+- If you are still having an issue, on FL Studio go to View - Script Output, hit a few buttons on the Alesis and copy what it there.
+Then create an issue on github or respond on the Image Line forum entry (link above) for this controller.
+Describe the issue and paste the results from the Script Output.

 ## Notes: